-Working towards your ultimate career goal requires a long-term strategy, but sometimes urgent financial situations require short-term action to generate immediate income.
+Working toward your ultimate career goal requires a long-term strategy, but sometimes urgent financial situations require short-term action to ensure you're still getting an income.

-While you might be tempted to abandon your long-term career goals for whatever generates income, there are easy ways to incorporate both short and long term goals in your career search.
-Start by focusing on generating immediate income as an immediate goal, and keep your ultimate goals in the back of your mind.
+While you might be tempted to abandon your long-term career goals for whatever generates income, there are easy ways to incorporate both your short- and long-term goals.
+Start by focusing on making money as your immediate goal, while still keeping your long-term career goals in the back of your mind.

-To begin generating immediate income, there are a few things to start doing now.
-First, determine your immediate financial needs, and figure out the minimum amount of money you need to bring home each month to make ends meet.
-Take a critical look at the past years' worth of expenses and determine what is necessary and what may not be.
-For example, cable is not necessary, but electricity is!
-Be sure to consider your job search: a phone and internet access are critical when job searching.
+To start making money, there are a few things you need to do now.
+First, determine your immediate financial needs and figure out the minimum amount of money you need to bring home each month to make ends meet.
+Take a critical look at the past few years' worth of expenses and create a budget for yourself so you can figure out how much you need to start making.

-If you're deeply in debt, look into nonprofit consumer credit counseling services.
-Getting help from a credit counselor may relieve some of the financial stress and allow you to focus your efforts on finding a rewarding position.
-A credit counseling service will help you plan an overall debt management strategy and can even contact creditors on your behalf.
+If you're feeling overwhelmed, look into consumer credit counseling services.
+Getting help and advice from a credit counselor may relieve some of your financial stress, allowing you to focus your efforts on finding a rewarding position.
+A credit counseling service can also help you plan an overall debt management strategy where you make monthly payments to the agency and they pay the creditors on your behalf.

-Next, determine your overall job search strategy.
-Assess your current skills and determine where you may have potential for immediate income, while remaining focused on a long-term position in the future.
-You may have a variety of customer service experience in previous positions that make you an ideal candidate for a service industry or call center position.
-Of course, finding positions that utilize and polish the skills needed for your dream job is great, but when it comes to urgent financial situations, a position that helps cash flow is preferable.
+For example, you may have a variety of customer service experience and skills from previous positions that set you up to land a job in the service industry or at a call center.
+Of course, finding a position that utilizes the skills needed for your dream job is great, but when it comes to urgent financial situations, a position that helps create a cash flow is preferable.

-Now is also a good time to shout from the rooftops that you're looking for a new position.
-Previous colleagues, friends and family may be aware of open positions you can apply for, but they can't help if they don't know you're looking!
-A direct introduction to a hiring manager can be the difference between generating immediate income or continuing your job search.
+Don't be afraid to lean on your professional support system; now is the time to shout from the rooftops that you're looking for a new position.
+Previous colleagues, friends, and family may be aware of open positions you can apply for, but they can't help if they don't know you're looking.
+A referral can be the difference between landing a job and generating income right away or continuing the job search.

-While you devote time to finding an immediate position to help with short term income, make sure you don't forget about your ultimate career goals.
-Landing a new position may make you take a deep sigh of relief because you're generating immediate income, but it may not be the rewarding career you've always dreamed of.
-Once you've secured your new position, turn your attention back to your long-term career goals and continue to apply for positions that utilize your skills and get you one step closer to your dream job!
+While you devote time to finding a job or source of income to help in the short term, make sure you don't forget about your ultimate career goals.
+Landing a new position may come as a great relief, but it may not be the rewarding career move you've always dreamed of.
+Once you've secured your new position, you can turn your attention back to your long-term career goals.
+Use this position to gain new skills or refine transferable skills you already have — helping you get one step closer to your dream job!